Bylaws of the Massachusetts Selectmen’s Association

 Section 6.
 The District Representatives also serve on the Board of Directors of the Massachusetts Municipal Association.

 Section 1.
 A Nominating Committee appointed by the President shall be chaired by the immediate Past President, or by an appointee of the Board if the immediate Past President is not available.
-Requests for nominations for officers and district representatives will be made to the membership no less than ninety days prior to the Annual Meeting.
-The Nominating Committee shall present its recommendations to the Executive Board prior to the Annual Meeting.
-In the absence of a nomination by the Nominating Committee for any position, the Board may vote a nomination.
+Requests for nominations for annual officers and biannual district representatives will be made to the membership no less than ninety days prior to the Annual Meeting, through notification to members in a publication available to all members of the Association and by any other means determined by the President or his designee.
+Upon deliberation, the Nominating Committee shall present its recommendations to the Executive Board prior to the Annual Meeting.
+In the absence of a recommendation by the Nominating Committee for any position, the Board may vote a nomination.

 Section 2.
 Consistent with affiliate sequencing policy of the Municipal Association, the Nominating Committee shall also have responsibility for considering candidates from the Association for election as Vice President of the Municipal Association and a recommendation shall be presented with the report to Annual Meeting.